Healthy Living Guide for Families (2026): 7 Science-Backed Habits for Nutrition, Sleep & Wellness

 | Vitamins & minerals | Immune and metabolic support | Fruits, vegetables, dairy |

-The world health organization (WHO) recommends a healthy diet to be mixed with fruits, vegetables, whole grains and moderate protein but containing little sugar and processed foods.
+The world health organization (WHO) recommends a healthy diet should be a combination of fruits, vegetables, whole grains and moderate protein, but less sugar and processed foods to be consumed.

 Practical Nutrition Tips